Celsius vs Monster: Which Energy Drink is Better?

 There are 200mg of caffeine in Celsius 12oz cans and On-the-Go packets, while Celsius Essentials delivers 270 mg per serving.

-Unlike many energy drinks, this caffeine is derived from natural sources such as green tea extract and guarana, which provide a smoother and more sustained release of energy.
+Unlike many energy drinks, this caffeine is derived from natural sources such as green tea extract and guarana, which provide a smoother, more sustained energy release.

-Because it comes from natural caffeine sources, Celsius helps avoid the sharp spikes and energy crashes often associated with drinks that rely on synthetic caffeine.
+Because it comes from natural caffeine sources, Celsius helps avoid the sharp spikes and energy crashes often associated with energy drinks containing synthetic-caffeine.

 Monster Caffeine Content